mtlynch/mtlynch.io/_pages/hiring-content-writers/2-working-with-writers.md

 Start small and easy and work your way up to harder pieces.

 Try to put corrections in your style guide first.
 Then, send a link.
 In the likely even that you end up working with another writer, you don't have to go through this process again.

+# Giving tactful feedback

+You stand out as a client simply by not being a jerk.

 # Decide to stick or bail